-Following emergence, water is often withheld for several weeks.
-This is done to maintain soil warmth and promote early growth.
+Irrigations are scheduled as needed to allow for moisture to be replaced in the beds.
+Excessive saturation can stimulate root rot diseases and ground spotting of fruit.
 The last irrigation is normally scheduled one week prior to harvest.
-Excessive moisture during harvest may increase ground spotting, rotted fruit, and soft fruit.
+Excessive moisture during harvest may increase ground spotting, and fruit rots.

-FERTILIZERS: Most growers apply liquid 10-34-0 fertilizer injected into the beds at planting or broadcast 11-52-0 prior to listing the beds.
-Up to 150 pounds of actual nitrogen may be sidedressed.
-Normally UAN32 or AN20 is used.
+FERTILIZERS: Most growers apply ammoniated phosphate such as 10-34-0 liquid fertilizer in the beds at planting or 11-52-0 broadcast prior to listing the beds.
+As much as 150 pounds of nitrogen is sidedressed.
+Normally UAN32 or AN20 may be used as sidedress fertilizers.

-POLLINATION: At least one colony of bees per acre is recommended and 11⁄2 dolonies are better.
+POLLINATION: At least one colony of bees per acre is recommended and 11⁄2 donies is better.
 The bees should be distributed on at least two sides of a 40-acre field; distribution of bees within fields is even better.
 Research has indicated that yields are increased with heavy bee saturation.

-Flowers that are bisexual (i.e. fruit-producing flowers) are only open for one day.
+Bisexual, or fruit-producing flowers are only open for one day.
 On the average, a well-pollinated flower will receive at least 15 bee visits during this time.
-If the flower is poorly pollinated, the flower aborts.
+The flower will abort if insufficiently pollinated.

 The highest quality, earliest maturing, and largest fruit are produced near the crown of the plant.
-For this reason it is important that an adequate supply of bees be delivered to the field when the first male blossoms develop.
+Therefore, it is important that an adequate supply of bees be delivered to the field when the first male blossoms develop.

-PEST CONTROL: Spring cantaloupes are subject to a number of insect problems including darkling ground beetles, cutworms, aphids, mites, loopers, silverleaf whiteflies, leafhoppers, and leafminers.
-The silverleaf whitefly can cause yellowing, wilting and death of plants.
-They remove a large quantity of plant sap during feeding.
-The excrement from whiteflies called "honeydew" falls on the fruit and foliage.
-Black-colored fungi develop on the nutrient-rich excrement causing an undesirable appearance of the fruit.
-Field packing becomes nearly impossible, as the fruit need to be washed to remove the discoloration.
+PEST AND DISEASE CONTROL: Spring cantaloupes are subject to a number of insect problems including silverleaf whiteflies, cutworms, aphids, mites, loopers, leafhoppers, and leafminers.

+The silverleaf whitefly causes damage to late season melons by extracting massive amounts of plant fluids.
+The whitefly excrement is a food source for fungal growth, which is unsightly and difficult to remove from the net of mature cantaloupes.
+Heavy whitefly feeding may cause loss of the entire crop.
 Neonicitinoid insecticides applied at planting or through the drip system followed by foliar insecticide sprays are used to control whiteflies on melons.